Nobody is going to hold your dream for you.

 As I entered my second year at the big corporate job I began to get more tired and hopeless about my future.
 I was doing everything I could think of to support myself while I was on the job and during my hour-each-way commute.
 We got a Prius so we’d use less gas, spend a bit more of the money I was making.
 I started getting my haircut in this next town and sort of made my corporate base my second home base.
 I had an optometrist out there.
 I used the gym on-site.
 I tried to eat better at the cafeteria.

 But I was slipping.
 My blood pressure was up, I’d gained about 15 pounds during the first harrowing year.
-And everyday I noticed more and more EMS ambulances in front of various campus buildings.
+And every day I noticed more and more EMS ambulances in front of various campus buildings.
 Over lunch, I was chatting with a co-worker about the stress.
 “At least once a week, EMS is called to one of our buildings.
-Usually it’s a heart attack.”
+Usually, it’s a heart attack.”
 WTF?
 I could feel what she was talking about in my gut.
 My growing gut.
 The stress of this high-paying, high-pressure job was killing a lot of people.
 “And over 50% of people with first-time heart attacks die.”
 Now, I have no idea if she was right about that one, but it scared the crap out of me.
 I knew I couldn’t stay in this corporate crock pot of stress.
 It was killing me.

 I soldiered on for another 9 months before the massive US economic downturn forced large-scale layoffs.
-At first we thought the ones invited to the “I’m sorry” room were the unlucky ones.
+At first, we thought the ones invited to the “I’m sorry” room were the unlucky ones.
 Today, I’m pretty sure that my 6-month severance might have saved my life, even as it started the collapse of my marriage.

-It wasn’t the layoff that started the spiralling breakdown of my marriage.
+It wasn’t the layoff that started the spiraling breakdown of my marriage.
 In fact, I was pretty happy to have full-pay and benefits for six months while I was trying to reorient to something that might be healthier for me and my family.
 My then-wife, however, didn’t see things the same.
 She was terrified.
 She was anxious for me to replace the job ASAP so we could continue our current lifestyle.
 I needed a pause.
 Something in the next three months began to shift our dreams away from each other rather than towards each other.

 An aside: I get it, when a new potential date looks at me and sees a man who’s packing some extra weight.
 She can’t possibly see what’s going on with me.
 She doesn’t have the concept of the me I am becoming.
-And she’s not really interested in learning about my plans and dreams, or hearing my romantic spiel.
+And she’s not really interested in learning about my plans and dreams or hearing my romantic spiel.
 That’s okay, she doesn’t have all the information, she can’t possibly see beyond my weight to the amazing person that I am.
 And, to be fair, I have a range of fitness that I’m looking towards as well.

 So my then-wife couldn’t hold the dream for me.
 She didn’t see what I had in mind.
 Even when I told her what I was planning, it wasn’t what she wanted to hear.
 It might not have matched up with her dream, and her plans.
 Where we had often held each other’s dreams and best interests at heart, something had begun to shift between us.
 She no longer assumed that I would find the next big job.
 And I was no longer telling her that my next corporate gig was my priority.